How post-discharge calls improved a Michigan health system’s overall HCAHPS ratings in just six months

 Research commissioned by Sparrow Health validated that link as well.
 Internal surveys found that patients who receive a discharge call are 17% more likely to report a clear understanding of discharge instructions, and are 15% more likely to report satisfaction with pain management and clinician communication.

 And it did not take long for Transitions calls to have an effect on HCAHPS scores.
-In the case of Sparrow Health, the systematic outreach resulted in rapid, significant increase in overall patient satisfaction—a 3% increase in patient “Likely to Recommend” scores in just six months.
+In the case of Sparrow Health, the systematic outreach to patients resulted in rapid, significant increase in overall patient satisfaction—a 3% increase in patient “Likely to Recommend” scores in just six months.

 How can Transitions work for your organization?

 Sparrow Health represents a textbook Transitions success story, because they take full advantage of the platform.
-Post-discharge calls give Sparrow Health actionable insights to use to improve their care, as well as to help patients through the obstacles that can emerge after hospitalization.
+Post-discharge calls give Sparrow Health actionable insights to use to improve patient care, as well as to help patients through the obstacles that can emerge after hospitalization.
 They make exemplary use of the Transitions program’s capabilities, and their patients are grateful for it.